open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 global accessors.

-**Note:** it is discouraged practice, but certain instrumentation libraries might use proprietary context propagation protocols or default into a specific one.
-In such cases, instrumentation library MAY choose not to call use supplied propagators and instead hardcode the context extract and inject logic.
+**Note:** it is discouraged practice, but certain instrumentation libraries might use proprietary context propagation protocols or be hardcoded to use a specific one.
+In such cases, instrumentation library MAY choose not to use the API-provided propagators and instead hardcode the context extract and inject logic.

 OpenTelemetry API MUST use no-op propagators when used unconfigured.
 Context propagation may be used for various telemetry signals - traces, metrics, logging and more.
+So context propagation MAY be enabled for any of them.
+For instance, trace exporter may not be configured while trace context is propagated.

 Platforms such as ASP.NET may pre-configure out-of-the-box propagators.
 If pre-configured, `Propagator`s SHOULD default to a composite `Propagator` containing the W3C Trace Context Propagator and the Baggage `Propagator` specified in [api-baggage.md](../baggage/api.md#serialization).
 Platform MUST also allow to disable pre-configured propagators.